neilcode/dotvim/README.md

 ## Other Additions

-* Vim will autosave after every keystroke.
-This will not trigger syntax highlighting and other events looking at the BufWrite autocommand as those will still require manually saving.
 * Manually saving a buffer will remove trailing whitespace automatically.
 Note that this should not be run on the ~/.vim/vimrc file because there is a required trailing whitespace character.